2.c.1.a) Properties of fundamental particles with mass

 Because global aether is compressed or compacted in fundamental particles of mass, the internal energy of their vibration will imply their stare of resonance.

 The frequency of resonance of fundamental particles will synchronize the vibration of the longitudinal tension of the global aether, since they continue to make up part of it.
-Nonetheless, one has to keep in mind the speed, since once the fundamental particles with mass are moving they will have to increase their vibration or resonance in order to synchronize themselves with the global aether in classic relative movement, which is somewhat similar to the Doppler Effect in mechanical waves.
+Nonetheless, one has to keep in mind the speed, since once the fundamental particles with mass are moving they will have to increase their vibration or resonance in order to synchronize themselves with the global aether in classical relative movement, which is somewhat similar to the Doppler Effect in mechanical waves.

 Discrete nature of mass and dual property of matter which makes up mass